agharley/sustsci/blog/_posts/2026-01-01-inequality-inequity.md

 When making claims about inequity, be explicit about the normative work you are doing.
 Why is this distribution unfair?
 According to what conception of justice?
 What would a more equitable distribution look like, and by what criteria?
 This transparency opens space for genuine deliberation about values rather than obscuring it.

 And when encountering these terms in other literatures, pause to ask which framing is operating.
 Is the author treating equity as differentiated treatment aimed at equivalent outcomes (Froehle)?
 Using "inequity" to mean a subset of inequalities (Whitehead)?
 Assuming a causal relationship between inequality and inequity (causal conflation)?
-Or applying a normative judgment to a described distribution (the two-step)?
-The same words carry different meanings across fields, and recognizing this can prevent unnecessary confusion or reveal substantive disagreements worth engaging.
+Its also worth remembering that the same words carry different meanings across fields, and recognizing this can prevent unnecessary confusion or reveal substantive disagreements worth engaging.

 The goal is not terminological policing but analytical clarity in service of the hard work of building more sustainable and more just futures.